SteeltoeOSS/Documentation/api/v4/tracing/index.md

 ## Next Steps

-Once you've setup all the instrumentation, you'll want to [configure an exporter](./distributed-tracing-exporting.md)
+Once you've set up all the instrumentation, you'll want to [configure an exporter](./distributed-tracing-exporting.md).